redtigercrypto/defiscan1/src/content/protocols/aerodrome.md

 ## Exit Window

-Permissions are not protected by an exit window resulting in users not being able to withdraw funds in case of an unwanted update.
+Existing permissions have a "Medium" risk score and are not protected by an exit window.
+Users are not able to withdraw funds in case of an unwanted update.

-> Exit Window score: H
+> Exit Window score: M

 ## Accessibility